nickmcintyre/p5.TeX/README.md

 # p5.TeX
-> A typesetting library for p5.js
+> A p5.js addon library for beautiful typesetting